Airbus A330 Photos. .

 A330-300

-The A330-300 seats 335 passengers in a two-class layout.
+The A330-300 seats 335 passengers in a two-class cabin layout.
 In January 1994 this version entered service with the French domestic airline Air Inter.

 A330-200